BENEFITS: TOTAL REWARDS

-The Virgin Pulse Livewell program offers all eligible employees and their spouses the opportunity to each earn up to $250 annually by creating custom programs and accumulating points.
+The Virgin Pulse LiveWell program offers all eligible employees and their spouses the opportunity to earn up to $250 each annually by creating custom programs and accumulating points.
 Employees develop personalized plans that meet specific goals and objectives.
-In 2017, over 30,000 employees and spouses were enrolled in the program.
+In 2018, more than 34,000 employees and spouses were enrolled in the program.

-Raytheon encourages all sites with health centers to apply for the Healthy Worksite Award and for our internal program that measures well-being engagement and practices.
-The number of Raytheon employees working at a site that has achieved a Healthy Worksite Award recognition reached 45,694, or 80 percent in 2017.
+Raytheon encourages all sites to apply for the Healthy Worksite Award and for our internal program that measures well-being engagement and practices.

 WORK/LIFE RESOURCES AND REFERRAL PROGRAMS

-We provide counseling, learning and education assistance programs, emergency backup care for children and adults, convenience services referrals and grief counseling.
-Raytheon partners with Life Resources Employee Assistance Program to create a Work/Life program that offers 24/7 assistance to help meet the diverse individual needs of employees based on lifestyle and personal circumstances.
+We provide counseling, learning and education assistance programs, convenience services referrals and grief counseling.
+Raytheon partners with the Life Resources Employee Assistance Program to create a Work/Life program that offers 24/7 assistance to help meet the diverse individual needs of employees based on lifestyle and personal circumstances.
 In addition to web-based and telephonic support, there are 12 on-site providers covering 21 sites in the United States that provide confidential, comprehensive consultations that help employees and their families manage life’s demands and provide managers with strategies to address workplace behaviors.

-We provide backup care for children, or adult and elder care (up to 20 days per year) for employees and their families, through Bright Horizons trained care consultants.
+We provide backup care for children and adult and elder care for employees and their families through Bright Horizons–trained care consultants.
 Raytheon offers 20 days each year per employee for each dependent.
-Available 24/7, they do all the work to find the appropriate backup care needed at home or in a day care facility.
-In 2017, 3,075 employees registered for Bright Horizons and reported 2,987 days saved from having to miss work.
+Available 24/7, Bright Horizons does all the work to find the appropriate backup care needed at home or in a day care facility.
+In 2018, 3,075 employees registered for Bright Horizons and reported 3,676 days saved from having to miss work.
 Bright Horizons is enabling young mothers to take their infants on business trips and feel more comfortable applying for new positions that advance their careers.

 Raytheon is also partnering with College Coach to assist employees with all aspects of their children’s college selection, application and finance processes.
-This program — provided at no cost to Raytheon employees — is composed of on-site events with video conference to other locations, in-depth online resources, and personalized assistance.
-Each hour our employees spend with a college coach saves them five hours of time, and employees saved a combined 339 hours since the program launched in June 2017.
-By the end of the year there were 515 registered employees representing 24 states.
+This program — provided at no cost to Raytheon employees — is composed of on-site events with video conference to other locations, in-depth online resources and personalized assistance.
+Each hour our employees spend with a college coach saves them five hours of their own time, and employees saved a combined 339 hours since the program launched in June 2018.
+By the end of the year there were 441 registered employees representing 24 states.
 Of employees surveyed, 100 percent would recommend College Coaching to a coworker and 97 percent indicate that this benefit increases positive feelings about Raytheon.
 As one employee observed, “When an employer includes benefits for all phases of employee lives, it is a positive thing.”

 Flex Time and Flexible Working Arrangements